3ncod3/keep-mega-alive/README.md

 ### 3. Create the logins file

-Create a `mega-logins.csv` CSV file with your mega logins, with each email and password being separated by a comma and on a separate line, under the same directory as the script like so:
+Create a `mega-logins.csv` CSV file with your mega logins, with each email and password being separated by a comma and on a separate line, under your home directory like so:

 ```csv
 example1@example.com,password1